MagaluCloud/magalu/mgc/cli/docs/network/subnets/update.md

 ```
     --dns-nameservers array(ipvanyaddress)   Dns Nameservers (default [])
 -h, --help                                   help for update
-    --subnet-id string                       Subnet Id: Id of the Subnet to update (required)
+    --subnet-id string                       Subnet Id: Id of the Subnet to update
+                                             Use --subnet-id=help for more details (required)
 -v, --version                                version for update
 ```